 Now accepting applications for the Fall 2023 cohort!

 The delivery modality chosen for the PhD program reflects the professional needs of students in various leadership roles.
-Admitted students will have earned a master's degree from a regionally accredited institution and will have graduated with at least a 3.2 grade point average on a 4.0 scale, or equivalent.
+Admitted students will have earned a master's degree from an institutionally accredited and endorsed by CHEA institution and will have graduated with at least a 3.2 grade point average on a 4.0 scale, or equivalent.
 International students from foreign institutions will be considered on a case-by-case basis, contingent upon specialized, national, or other accreditations of their institutions.

 There are no specific course prerequisites to be admitted into the program but students would be advised to have graduate level courses in statistics and research design prior to the beginning of their program.
 Applicants who do not have this background may be asked to strengthen their background through self-directed learning prior to the beginning of their first research methods course.

 Once accepted into the program, students must submit a $150 deposit (if international student, please refer to international requirements for deposit) and register for classes.
 Once students are registered, they receive usernames and passwords for email and access to Eastern's online learning platform, intranet, and library resources.

 Both acceptances and deferrals are only valid for one year.
 Students who choose to attend the year that they're accepted or defer to the following year must submit a $150 deposit to reserve a seat in the PhD Program.
 A new application must be submitted if students choose to defer beyond the one year limit.

 All students are selected for admission to the PhD program based on academic preparation, leadership experience, and alignment with Eastern’s mission.
 Candidates with superior academic qualifications will be considered for a $1,000 merit grant, to be applied to tuition in their first semester of enrollment.
 A limited number of grants will be awarded to selected applicants in each academic year.